brunch/brunch/docs/README.md

 * Files in `assets/` dirs are copied directly to `public/`.
 * Files in `vendor/` dirs aren't wrapped in modules.
-  Module is a Common.JS / AMD abstraction that allows to simply get rid of global vars.
-For example, you have file `app/views/user_view` — you can load this in browser by using `require('views/user_view')`.
+  Module is a Common.JS / AMD abstraction that allows you to simply get rid of global vars.
+For example, if you have a file `app/views/user_view`, then you can load this in the browser using `require('views/user_view')`.
-* Files named as `-test.<extension>` are considered as tests.
+* Files named `-test.<extension>` are considered tests.